Tom Cole: Elections

-During his initial campaign for the House of Representatives in 2002, Cole received the endorsement of Watts, the popular outgoing congressman.
+Cole was first elected to Congress in 2002.
+During his initial campaign for the House of Representatives, Cole received the endorsement of Watts, the popular outgoing congressman.
 This helped him win the general election over Democratic nominee and former Oklahoma State Senator Darryl Roberts, with 53.8% of the vote to Roberts's 46.1%.
 Cole has won at least 63% of the vote in each of his eight reelection campaigns, and he ran unopposed in 2010.

 In 2024, Cole won the Republican primary against four challengers, including Paul Bondar, Nick Hankins, Andrew Hayes, and Rick Whitebear-Harris.

+In 2026, Cole faces a primary challenge from former marketing and newspaper employee Marcie Everhart.

 Tenure

 Following the 2006 election cycle, the members of the House Republican Conference elected Cole to the post of NRCC chairman, placing him in charge of national efforts to assist Republican candidates for Congress.

-Cole has established a solidly conservative voting record in the House.
+Cole has established a conservative voting record in the House.
 He has consistently voted anti-abortion and for gun rights.
 He holds pro-business views and supports free trade, the military, and veterans.
 Another one of his priorities is educating other members of Congress on American Indian issues.
 He favors loosening immigration restrictions and imposing stricter limits on campaign funds.
 In 2012, he sponsored H.R.
 5912, which would prohibit public funds from being used for political party conventions.
 This legislation passed the House in September, but died in the Senate.
 During his tenure, Cole has been a leading voice for strengthening protections for Native American women under the Violence Against Women Act.

 In June 2013, after another failure of the United States farm bill in Congress, Cole called the failure inexcusable.
 His district in Oklahoma includes some of the state's farming communities, and if the Farm Bill passed, it would have saved $40 billion over a ten-year period.

 As chair of the House Appropriations Subcommittee on the Legislative Branch, Cole was responsible for introducing the Legislative Branch Appropriations Act, 2015 (H.R.
 4487; 113th Congress).
 The bill would appropriate $3.3 billion to the legislative branch for FY 2015, about the same amount it received in FY 2014.
 According to Cole, the bill meets its goals "in both an effective and efficient manner, and has done so in a genuinely bipartisan, inclusive and deliberative fashion."

 In 2013, Cole introduced the Home School Equity Act for Tax Relief.
 The bill would allow some homeschool parents to take tax credits for purchasing classroom materials.

 Cole expressed his intention in 2018 to push his Tribal Labor Sovereignty Act into the spending bill as an omnibus.
 The bill would "make clear that the National Labor Relations Board has no jurisdiction over businesses owned and operated by an Indian tribe and located on tribal land."

-The Lugar Center ranked Cole the ninety-first most bipartisan member of the House during the 114th United States Congress.
+On April 10, 2024, Cole was elected chair of the House Appropriations Committee.